Ficool

 Light!

-I hurl myself forward, shoving aside each obstruction, again and again, straining against the weight that would see me buried.
+I hurl myself forward, shoving aside each obstruction, again and again, fighting against the weight that would see me buried.

-Summoning a guttural heave, I drive forth my second hand—nails splitting, scrabbling through the ashen mire.
+Summoning a guttural heave, I drive forth my second hand—nails splitting as they scrabble through the ashen mire.

-Until… at last, the barrier yields and my hand erupts into the consecrated air beyond.
+Until… at last, the barrier yields and my hand erupts into the air beyond.

 Thud!